 - Cover, and cook on high for 30 minutes.

-- Thinly slice beef across the grain.
+- Thinly slice beef across the grain, shred, or chop.
 I like to serve the meat on buns and top with the meat with a little bit of extra sauce.